Copyright for Employees

 - Project the work onto a screen in class (if practical);

 - Place the work on reserve in the library (contact your subject librarian for assistance); or

 - Upload an excerpt to D2L.

 Do my students also have to follow these rules around handouts and printing off PowerPoint slides?

 Yes.
 Students should be advised, when they are assigned class presentations or similar assignments, of the responsibilities associated with copyright compliance – particularly around in class handouts and video public performance rights.
 The Copyright Advisor (MRUcopyright@mtroyal.ca) is also always happy to speak to your class about copyright issues in relation to their school work.

 What copyrighted materials can I show to my students during in-class presentations?

-It's fine to use third party works in lecture slides displayed in class, but you may have to redact those images if you then distribute your slides to your students or post them to Blackboard.
+It's fine to use third party works in lecture slides displayed in class, but you may have to redact those images if you then distribute your slides to your students or post them to D2L.
 You do not have to redact third party works obtained through licenses, permissions, or user rights.
-Keep in mind that, if the images are commercially available, at a reasonable price, in a reasonable format and with in a reasonable time frame, then this user right (s.
+Keep in mind that, if the images are commercially available, at a reasonable price, in a reasonable format and within a reasonable time frame, then this user right (s.
 29.4) is not applicable.